Adoptive Couple v. Baby Girl: Case history

-Dusten Brown is a member of the Cherokee Nation.
-Brown served in the United States Army at Fort Sill, Oklahoma.
+Dusten Brown is a member of the Cherokee Nation, and served in the United States Army at Fort Sill, Oklahoma.
 Christina Maldonado was a non-Indian single mother of two.
 Brown and Maldonado became engaged to be married in December 2008, and Maldonado informed Brown that she was pregnant in January 2009.
 On learning that Maldonado was pregnant, Brown began to press her to go ahead and marry him, and refused to provide any financial support until after the two had married.
-In May 2009, Maldonado broke off the engagement by text message and cut all communications with Brown.
+In May 2009, Maldonado broke off the engagement by text message, and cut all communications with Brown.
 In June, Maldonado sent Brown a text message asking if he would rather pay child support or relinquish his parental rights.
 Brown responded via text message that he relinquished his rights.
 No child support order was in place at this time.
-Furthermore, while laws vary from state to state, it is generally impossible for any parent, male or female, to surrender their parental rights without a court hearing that determines the best interest of the child.
-A father cannot terminate his parental rights by contract, much less by more informal means (such as by text message).
+While laws vary from state to state, it is typically not a possibility for any parent to surrender their parental rights without a court hearing that determines the best interest of the child.

 A few months prior to the baby's birth, Maldonado began to work with an adoption attorney to place the child with Matthew Capobianco and Melanie Duncan Capobianco of James Island, South Carolina.
-The adoptive couple provided financial support to Maldanado during her pregnancy and attended Baby Girl's birth (in Oklahoma), where the adoptive father cut the umbilical cord.
-Although Oklahoma law requires that an Indian tribe be informed if an Indian child is to be adopted, Maldonado's attorney misspelled Brown's name and provided an incorrect date of birth.
+The adoptive couple provided financial support to Maldanado during her pregnancy, and attended Baby Girl's birth (in Oklahoma), where the adoptive father cut the umbilical cord.
+Although Oklahoma law requires that an Indian tribe be informed if an Indian child is to be adopted, Maldonado's attorney misspelled Brown's name, and provided an incorrect date of birth.
 As a result, the tribe was not notified about the proposed adoption.
 After receiving permission from Oklahoma authorities, based in part on the identification of the child as just Hispanic rather than both Hispanic and Native American, the Capobiancos took the child to South Carolina.

-Four months after the birth of the child and just days before deployment to Iraq, Brown was served with notice of the proposed adoption.
+Four months after the birth of the child, Dusten Brown was served with a notice of the proposed adoption.
 Brown signed the document, believing that he was relinquishing rights to Maldonado.
-Brown, once he realized what he had signed, immediately tried to retrieve the document, and after that failed, contacted the Judge Advocate General at Fort Sill for assistance.
-Seven days after being notified of the proposed adoption by the Capobiancos, Brown obtained a stay of the adoption proceedings under the Servicemembers Civil Relief Act and he deployed with his Army unit to Iraq.
+Brown tried to retrieve the document, but was unable to.
+He contacted the Judge Advocate General at Fort Sill for assistance.
+Seven days after being notified of the proposed adoption by the Capobiancos, Brown obtained a stay of the adoption proceedings under the Servicemembers Civil Relief Act.